©2009 by Donna Cunningham, MSW

 During a transit to 12th house planets, the secret will come out.
 When politicians’ dirty secrets are revealed, their careers usually go down in flames.
 A recent example was Senator John Edwards, a promising Democratic candidate in the 2008 presidential campaign—I was all prepared to vote for him in the primary.
 The AstroDatabank Record for Edwards, John notes that he was born June 10, 1953, in Seneca, SC.
 His mother gave his time of birth to a campaign staffer as 7:02 AM EST, but his wife later gave it as 7:23 AM.
-In either case, the resulting chart shows a 12th house stellium of three planets—the Sun and Mars conjunct in late Gemini and Mercury in Cancer.
+In either case, the resulting chart shows a 12th house trio of planets—the Sun and Mars conjunct in late Gemini and Mercury in Cancer.

 He withdrew from the presidential race on January 30, 2008.
 That summer, when the National Enquirer began publishing rumors of an illegitimate child, he finally revealed (on 8/8/08) an affair he had 2 years earlier.
 His 12th house Gemini Sun and Mars were prominently featured in transits in that two-year interval—as Pluto went through late Sagittarius—and continue to be prominent in the aftermath, as the transiting Uranus-Saturn opposition from Pisces and Virgo square them.
 As of March, 2010, details of his affairs continue to surface and to make tabloid television news.